 Cross Country: 216km

-For a smaller resort, there is an extensive selection of restaurants.
+There is an extensive selection of restaurants in Les Get ski resort.
 The Ferme de Montagne serves some of the best food in the resort in a unique setting and Le Vieux Chene specialises in Savoyard cuisine.
 For those looking for something different, the fan favourite O Kariboo serves superb American creole dishes and tasty burgers.

 In the centre of town there's an ice skating rink, cinema, music museum and a bowling alley.
 There is also a very good selection of shops with local crafts and unique gifts.
 Sleigh rides and snowshoeing are a great way to explore the area and there's parapenting available for the more adventurous.
 In addition to this, the neighbouring areas of Morzine, Avoriaz, Geneva, Lausanne and Montreux are just a short journey away; making for an ideal day excursion.